Veicm/robot_control/README.md

 - (limited) Infrared sensor
 - (not mentioned on the website) Joystick

+# Wiki
+Here you can find all information and explanations about the code: https://github.com/Veicm/robot_controll/wiki

+# Support
+If you need help, have questions, a bug endekt, has an idea for a new function or something else I can be reached under this link: https://github.com/Veicm/robot-controll/issues
+(click on "new issue")

 # coming soon
 - An explanation of each script’s functionality in both German and English:
 - An explanation of each function in the script
 - An English version of the scripts
+- Completion of the wiki

 # credits
 The code is partially based on the RobotLibrary (https://github.com/marjaco/robotlibrary) by @marjaco(https://github.com/marjaco).